Meteor-Community-Packages/meteor-collection2/README.md

 To skip adding automatic values, set the `getAutoValues` option to `false` when you call `insert` or `update`.
 This works only in server code.

+### Pick or omit from the attached schema

+To pick or omit fields from the schema for the operation, set the 'pick' or 'omit' option respectively to an array of schema field names.
+These options are mutually exclusive, so you cannot have both present in the options object at the same time.

 ## Inserting or Updating Bypassing Collection2 Entirely

 Even if you skip all validation and cleaning, Collection2 will still do some object parsing that can take a long time for a large document.
 To bypass this, set the `bypassCollection2` option to `true` when you call `insert` or `update`.
 This works only in server code.